bracca95/libdataset/README.md

-# Baseline Project for Defect Views dataset
+# A repo to manage them all: libdataset

 ## Dataset
+The idea is to have a unique repository to manage dataset for deep learning projects.
 Your own dataset can be built by implementing the abstract class `DatasetWrapper` in `src.dataset.dataset.py`

 ## Dataset Config
 Edit the `config/config.json` file to start